Edragon/edragon.github.io/Tech-dat/power-dat/battery-dat/lithium-battery-dat/lithium-ion-battery-dat/LiFePO4-Battery-dat/LiFePO4-Battery-dat.md

 # LiFePO4-Battery-dat

+LiFePO₄ (Lithium Iron Phosphate) is a type of Lithium-ion (Li-ion) battery, but it uses iron phosphate (FePO₄) as the cathode material instead of more commonly used materials like cobalt, manganese, or nickel.

+Key Characteristics:

+Chemistry: The main difference lies in the cathode material.
+LiFePO₄ batteries use iron phosphate instead of traditional lithium cobalt oxide (LiCoO₂) or other lithium-based cathode materials used in regular Li-ion batteries.

 A **LiFePO4 (Lithium Iron Phosphate)** battery is a type of lithium-ion battery that uses lithium iron phosphate as the cathode material.
 It is known for its durability, safety, and efficiency, making it ideal for a variety of applications.

 ## Key Features and Benefits: